Local Inaccessibility of Random Classical Information and Their Implications in the Change Point Problem: Main Results

-It follows from \cite{ghosh2001distinguishability, walgate2002nonlocality} that these three states can not be distinguished perfectly under LOCC.
-However, they can be authenticated locally by adopting the strategy: $\mathcal{Q}_1\to\sigma_y\otimes\sigma_y,~\mathcal{Q}_2\to\sigma_x\otimes\sigma_x$ and $\mathcal{Q}_3\to\sigma_z\otimes\sigma_z$, where $\sigma_i\otimes\sigma_i$ implies the local measurement of the Pauli observable $\sigma_i$ for both the parties.
-In particular, the spatially separated parties will answer $y=0$ whenever their outcomes are correlated and $y=1$ otherwise. \end{proof} \textit{Necessity of entanglement.}-- As mentioned earlier, all the nonlocal aspects in terms of local state discrimination (known till now) also hold for pure product states.
+All the nonlocal aspects in terms of local state discrimination (known till now) also hold for pure product states \cite{bennett1999quantum, rinaldis2004distinguishability, niset2006multipartite, feng2009characterizing, zhang2014nonlocality, xu2017local, halder2018several, halder2019strong, rout2021multiparty}, often termed as "\textit{Nonlocality Without Entanglement}".
 Taken in isolation, one can even locally activate such nonlocal features starting from locally distinguishable product preparations \cite{li2022genuine, ghosh2022activating}.
 Therefore, such nonlocal features can not certify the presence of entanglement in the preparation device.
-However, in the following, we will first show that the LRA can be accomplished perfectly for any product state, and as a consequence, we will conclude that any \textit{conditional nonlocal} set must contain entanglement. \begin{theorem} Any product state chosen from a set of orthogonal quantum states can be authenticated locally. \end{theorem} \begin{proof} Let us consider a set of orthogonal quantum states $\mathcal{S}:=\{\ket{\psi_i}\}_{i=1}^{n}$ shared between $N$-spatially separated parties.
-Moreover, the set contains at least one product state $\ket{\psi_j}=\bigotimes_{k=1}^N\ket{\xi_k^{(j)}}$.
-Now, for the question $\mathcal{Q}_j$, i.e., whether the shared state is $\ket{\psi_j}$ or not, they can simply perform the measurements $M_{B_k}^{(j)}:=\{\ketbra{\xi_k^{(j)}}{\xi_k^{(j)}},\mathbb{I}-\ketbra{\xi_k^{(j)}}{\xi_k^{(j)}}\},~\forall k\in\{1,2,\cdots,N\}$ on their local constituents.
-Since all the states $\{\ket{\psi_{i}}\}_{i\neq j}$ are orthogonal to $\ket{\psi_j}$, the projector $\mathcal{P}_j:=\bigotimes_{k=1}^{N}\ketbra{\xi_k^{(j)}}{\xi_k^{(j)}}$ of the measurement $\bigotimes_{k=1}^{N} M_{B_k}^{(j)}$ clicks only when they share the state $\ket{\psi_j}$.
-Conversely, no other effects click for this state.
-Hence, they will answer $1$ when $\mathcal{P}_j$ clicks and $0$ otherwise. \end{proof} From Theorem \ref{t2}, one can easily derive the following corollary. \begin{corollary} Any set of orthogonal product states admits complete local authentication. \end{corollary}
+However, in the following, we will first show that LRA can be accomplished perfectly for any product state, and as a consequence, we will conclude that any \textit{conditional nonlocal} set must contain entanglement. \begin{theorem} Any pure product state chosen from a set of orthogonal quantum states can be authenticated locally. \end{theorem} \begin{proof} Let us consider a set of orthogonal quantum states, possibly mixed, $\mathcal{S}:=\{\rho_i\}_{i=1}^n$ shared between $N$-spatially separated parties.
+Moreover, the set $\mathcal{S}$ contains atleast one pure product state $\ket{\psi_j}=\bigotimes_{k=1}^N\ket{\xi_k^{(j)}}$.
+Note that, since all the $\rho_i\in\mathcal{S}$ are mutually orthogonal, $\rho_j=|\psi_j\rangle\langle \psi_j|\perp\rho_i,~\forall i\in\{1,2,\cdots,n\}\setminus\{j\}$.